 As I mention in my post on Backpacking Hacks and Tips, duct tape is an essential backpacking item to have with you.
 Our recommendation is to wrap a bit around your trekking poles or some other bottle that you will be bringing with you.
-I put it around a small pill bottle that had my prescription medication as well as our toothpaste drops.
+I put it around a small pencil that my son brings with him.

 Essential Backpacking Clothes

 The clothes you bring is very personal on what is comfortable to you.
 I will list what we took with us, the positives and negatives and then it’s up to you to figure out what will work for you and the climate where you will be backpacking.
 But there are a few essentials we highly recommend.
 I will say that the more wool items you can manage, the better off you will be in the scent department as well as warmth and comfort.
 Cotton does not dry as quickly and retains smells and is much heavier.
 Opt for quick dry synthetic fabrics or merino wool when possible.